-- Risks relating to the achievement of the IJB's strategic objectives are appropriately identified and managed. - The actions of the IJB's officers, employees, and contractors are in compliance with policies, procedures, and applicable laws, regulations, and governance standards. - The results of operations or programmes are consistent with established goals and objectives. - Operations or programmes are being carried out effectively and efficiently. - Established processes and systems enable compliance with the policies, procedures, laws, and regulations that could significantly impact the IJB. - Information and the means used to identify, measure, analyse, classify, and report such information are reliable and have integrity. - Resources and assets are acquired economically, used efficiently, and protected adequately. - There are adequate governance arrangements in place for programmes and projects.
+- Risks relating to the achievement of the OSVJB's strategic objectives are appropriately identified and managed. - The actions of the OSVJB's employees, and contractors are in compliance with policies, procedures, and applicable laws, regulations, and governance standards. - The results of operations or programmes are consistent with established goals and objectives. - Operations or programmes are being carried out effectively and efficiently. - Established processes and systems enable compliance with the policies, procedures, laws, and regulations that could significantly impact the OSVJB. - Information and the means used to identify, measure, analyse, classify, and report such information are reliable and have integrity. - Resources and assets are acquired economically, used efficiently, and protected adequately.

-The CIA will report periodically to senior management and the Audit Committee regarding:
+The CIA will report periodically to senior management and the Board regarding:

-- The internal audit service's purpose, authority, and responsibility. - The internal audit service's plan and performance relative to its plan. - The internal audit service's conformance with The Code of Ethics and Standards, and action plans to address any significant conformance issues. - Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring the attention of, or requested by, the Audit Committee. - Results of audit engagements or other activities. - Resource requirements. - Any response to risk by management that may be unacceptable to the Board.
+- The internal audit service's purpose, authority, and responsibility. - The internal audit service's plan and performance relative to its plan. - The internal audit service's conformance with The Code of Ethics and Standards, and action plans to address any significant conformance issues. - Significant risk exposures and control issues, including fraud risks, governance issues, and other matters requiring attention or requested by the Board. - Results of audit engagements or other activities. - Resource requirements. - Any response to risk by management that may be unacceptable to the Board.